yy-7105/Elimination-tower-defence/README.md

 - Open for adding new types of enemies and towers

 August 29, 2021 update:
-- Calculating using BFS
+- Calculating enemy path using BFS algorithm
 - Lower FPS
-- add Triangle
+- Add new enemy: Triangle
-- Set limitation of building towers (10 per wave, can be added up)
+- Limit max number of towers that can be built each wave (can be added up)
-- Show next wave enemies on the right
+- Show enemies info in the next wave on the right
-- Show selected tower's attribute
+- Show selected tower's attributes
 - Add option to skip to next wave after current waves cleared
 - Adjusted towers and enemies' attributes
 - Bugs fixed